IBM/vpc-vmware-cloud-foundation/README.md

 *Please Note:* The inclusion of file sharing is only available on a non-public version of the IBM Cloud VPC Terraform provider.
 Please set to false if this provider is not available.

-*Please Note:* The inclusion of VCF mode is not publicly available in IBM Cloud VPC.
-Please set to false if this provider is not available.
+*Please Note:* The inclusion of VCF mode is not yet publicly available in IBM Cloud VPC.
+Please set to `false`.

 ### VPC network architecture